The American Express® Green Card is one of the best travel rewards credit cards on the market.

 - 1x point per dollar on all other eligible purchases

-This card also offers two different statement credits: Up to $10 per month in dining credits (only eligible with select companies, enrollment required), and up to $10 per month in Uber Cash (To receive this benefit, you must have downloaded the latest version of the Uber App and your eligible American Express card must be a method of payment in your Uber account.
+This card also offers two different statement credits: Up to $10 per month in dining credits (only eligible with select companies, enrollment required), and up to $10 per month in Uber Cash (To receive this benefit, you must have downloaded the latest version of the Uber App and your eligible American Express card must be the method of payment in your Uber account.
 The Amex Benefit may only be used in the United States.)

 Beyond the Amex Gold Card, a case can be made that the Chase Sapphire Reserve® is in competition with the Amex Green Card as well.
 That’s because: